Skip to content

 In the Database Sync feature, the application securely transmits and receives your database as a file to and from compatible cloud storage platforms of your choice.
 Your configuration data is stored locally, not by us.
 We do not receive or store any sensitive information related to this feature.

-For the full details, read the application’s privacy policy and terms of service.
+For the full, legal details, read the application’s privacy policy and terms of service.

 Some disclaimers